 Jason: What do you mean it makes you sad?

-Jason: Hands getting tight on the steering well and voice becoming strained - She fainted because she is a fainting goat which is what you said you wanted.
+Jason: Hands getting tight on the steering well and voice becoming strained - they fainted because they are fainting goat which is what you said you wanted.

 Me: It is what I want, I just don't want them to faint